 Amazon has become a giant in the retail world.
 According to a Supply Management report, Ben Schachter, a retail analyst at American investment bank Macquarie, calculated that Amazon earned 26-cents out of every dollar spent online in 2015.
 The company has gained this edge by expanding its product range beyond what typical e-commerce companies can handle and using an incredible commitment to supply chain innovation to create a better customer experience.

 In many cases, conversations around Amazon warehouses end up focusing on drone deliveries, robotics innovation and similar sci-fi-like topics.
 While Amazon is pushing boundaries in these areas, they aren't ready for the big time yet.

-Instead, businesses that want to replicate Amazon's capabilities should look at three overarching strategies:
+Instead, businesses that want to replicate Amazon's capabilities should look at three overarching inventory management strategies:

 Amazon warehouses feature extensive use of barcode scanners, a near-constant cycle of order processing, item picking and shipping.
 Digitizing these processes allows Amazon to gain greater visibility into asset dispositions and shipping needs at any given time.

 According to Supply Chain Digital, Amazon is continually working to optimize shipping practices around the markets it serves.
 For example, in China, the company is partnering with merchants, allowing Amazon to pick up goods directly from those stores and ship to consumers.
 The key is that all of these transactions take place using mobile apps, with data integrated across various lines of business.